 Meals on Wheels Services

-VANTAGE Meals on Wheels provides delicious, home-delivered meals to promote the wellbeing of our homebound and hungry neighbors.
+Meals on Wheels of Northeast Ohio provides delicious, home-delivered meals to promote the wellbeing of our homebound and hungry neighbors.

 There are no eligibility requirements to get services.
 Getting home-delivered meals is an easy, convenient way to promote wellness and independence.